VespucciProject/Vespucci/README.md

 Compiling Vespucci:
 ===================
+You will have to build VespucciLibrary before building Vespucci and make sure that Vespucci.pro has the proper path to this library.
 Compiling Vespucci from source is easy on Unix-like systems.
 Assuming you have the proper pre-requisites (and Vespucci.pro is properly edited to reflect their paths):